 Create – Document – Execute – Feedback – Measure – Improve.

 Whether you are selling in the field, selling in the office, selling from home or even your gym you need a process.

 Having a solid step by step, go to market plan on an individual, team and company basis is the most critical building block of business development.
-Great companies have created an optimal sales process, specifically designed for the type of market they are in and the type of product or service they sell.
+Great companies have created an optimal AI sales process, specifically designed for the type of market they are in and the type of product or service they sell.

 Beyond price and product/service type, lead time decision-maker level, buyer persona, and ideal specific buyer journey need to be considered.